Andrew II of Hungary: "New institutions" and campaigns in Halych (1205–1217)

 During his reign, Andrew was intensely interested in the internal affairs of his former principality of Halych.
 He launched his first campaign to recapture Halych in 1205 or 1206.
-Upon the boyars' request, he intervened against Vsevolod Svyatoslavich, Prince of Chernigov, and his allies on behalf of Daniel Romanovich, the child-prince of Halych, and Lodomeria.
+Upon the boyars' request, he intervened against Vsevolod I Svyatoslavich, Prince of Chernigov, and his allies on behalf of Daniel Romanovich, the child-prince of Halych, and Lodomeria.
 Svyatoslavich and his allies were forced to withdraw.
 Andrew adopted the title of "King of Galicia and Lodomeria", demonstrating his claim to suzerainty in the two principalities.

 After Andrew returned to Hungary, Vsevolod Svyatoslavich's distant cousin, Vladimir Igorevich, seized both Halych and Lodomeria, expelling Daniel Romanovich and his mother.
 They fled to Leszek I of Poland, who suggested that they visit Andrew.
 However, Vladimir Igorevich "sent many gifts" to both Andrew and Leszek, dissuading "them from attacking him" on behalf of Romanovich, according to the Galician–Volhynian Chronicle.
 Vladimir Igorevich's rebellious brother, Roman Igorevich, soon came to Hungary, seeking Andrew's assistance.
 Roman returned to Halych and expelled Vladimir Igorevich with the help of Hungarian auxiliary troops.

 Andrew confirmed the liberties of two Dalmatian towns—Split and Omiš—and issued a new charter listing the privileges of the archbishops of Split in 1207.
 Taking advantage of a conflict between Roman Igorevich and his boyars, Andrew sent troops to Halych under the command of Benedict, son of Korlát.
 Benedict captured Roman Igorevich and occupied the principality in 1208 or 1209.
 Instead of appointing a new prince, Andrew made Benedict governor of Halych.
 Benedict "tortured boyars and was addicted to lechery", according to the Galician–Volhynian Chronicle.
 The boyars offered the throne to Mstislav Mstislavich, Prince of Novgorod, if he could overthrow Benedict.
 Mstislav Mstislavich invaded Halych, but he could not defeat Benedict.